francopasut/academic/content/en/post/emacs_use-package_straight/index.md

 ## And now?

-Thus, with the same syntax, it is possible to add a virtually infinite set of applications and export the configuration to any environment simply by copying the configuration.
+Thus, with the same syntax, it is possible to add a virtually infinite set of applications and export the current configuration  in a self-installing way  simply by copying the related code.

 Thank you for your attention.